 Step 6.
 Accept work and pay

-When the project is finished, it is important to review the result and accept it by opening the document in the editor and clicking Done.
-Thus you confirm that you accept the quality of all assignees who have worked on the document:
+When the project is finished, it is important to review the result and accept it by moving the document to the "Completed" status.
+Thus, you confirm that you accept the quality of all assignees who have worked on the document:

-Once you do this, the jobs of all freelancers you found in Smartcat will appear in the Payments section.
+Once you do this, the jobs of all freelancers you found on the Smartcat Marketplace will appear in the Payments section.
 You can open it via the main menu:

 When the time to pay comes, you can mark all the payable jobs and create a single invoice for all of them.

-You will be able to pay it via bank card, PayPal, or wire transfer.
+You will be able to pay it via a bank card, PayPal, or a wire transfer.